Kuda money app review

 Kuda aims to help save UK Nigerians millions of pounds when sending money from the UK to Nigeria.
 Here, we take a closer look at how it works.

-The Kuda app is designed to let users send money within the UK as well as transfer money to Nigeria.
-There are plans to expand payment transfers to other African countries in the near future.
+The Kuda money app is a mobile-first financial platform that’s designed to let users send money within the UK, as well as transfer money to Nigeria at low cost.
+More African destinations are planned for the near future.

-The app is available on iOS, Android and the web.
+The app is available on iOS, Android and the web and you can open an account in a matter of minutes.

 On top of this, you can make transfers to any UK bank account for free, and you can schedule future transfers and recurring payments to make life a bit easier.